mavaughn07/neighborhood-map/README.md

 ### NOTE
 There are other locations in the models.js file that can be uncommented.
 However, due to a low limit on free Foursquare API calls, I have decided to limit the project to 5 locations.

-### To Do
-When backspacing out of the search bar, locations don't set to visible